truenas/documentation/content/en/hub/truecommand/admins/users.md

 ## Resetting a User Password from the Command Line

-The user password can be reset using the command line when using the Docker version of True Command.
+The Docker version of TrueCommand allows resetting user passwords from the command line.
 Open the shell on the system running the True Command Container and use the following command, replacing the values in brackets with their appropiate values.
 ```
 docker exec -it [docker instance ID] resetpw [username]
 ```